 If you are any type of Nintendo retro game enthusiast, you are going to need a game bit opener.
 I'd highly recommend buying game bit opener.
 The 3.88 mm size is the standard for all Nintendo cartridge games.
 This includes the Nintendo NES, Super Nintendo, Nintendo 64, Original Game Boy, and Game Boy Color games.

-You need a separate "Y" shaped screwdriver to open and help you spot any fake GBA games, including identifying the differences in Pokémon Emerald Real Vs Fake cartridges.
+You need a separate "Y" shaped screwdriver to open and help you detect any fake GBA games, including identifying the differences in Pokémon Emerald Real Vs Fake cartridges.
 Tool Required: 3.8mm Game Bit Screwdriver

 Your First Steps in Spotting Fake N64 Games